dwightjack/wok-pkgs/docs/packages/core/hooks.md

 exports.scripts = scripts;
 ```

-To be able to leverage hooks we must define where to call them inside the task:
+To be able to leverage hooks, we must define where to call them inside the task:

 ```diff
 // tasks/scripts.js